 D.T.
 Max is a graduate of Harvard University and a staff writer at The New Yorker.
-His new book, Every Love Story Is A Ghost Story: A Life of David Foster Wallace, was released by Viking Penguin on August 30, 2012 and was a New York Times bestseller.
+His book, Every Love Story Is A Ghost Story: A Life of David Foster Wallace, published in 2012, was a New York Times bestseller.
 He is also the author of The Family That Couldn't Sleep: A Medical Mystery.
 He lives in New Jersey with his wife, their two young children, and a rescued beagle who came to them named Max.

 Named one of the best books of the year by...